-So you bought hair products with the word “curl” on the bottles and watched a few tutorials by a YouTuber with your dream curls, but for some reason your hair still isn’t coming out the way you want it to.
-Let’s take a step back: Do you have the same curl pattern as the person whose curls you're envying?
+So you bought hair products with the word “curl” on the bottles and watched a few tutorials by a YouTuber who has your dream curls, but for some reason your hair still isn’t coming out the way you want it to.
+Let’s take a step back: Do you have the same curl pattern as the person whose curls you’re envying?
 If not, you may be setting your curls up to fail.

 What’s a curl pattern?